dell/csi-baremetal/docs/CONTRIBUTING.md

 TODO - add information about CI after https://github.com/dell/csi-baremetal/issues/562

+## New fields

+Please follow recomendation in this [pull request](https://github.com/dell/csi-baremetal-operator/pull/121) if you introduce new fields in any operator structs.

 ## Contacts
 If you have any questions, please, open [GitHub issue](https://github.com/dell/csi-baremetal/issues/new) in this repository with the ***question*** label.